Musings & Ideas

 • Believing deeply that I could make a real impact.

-• Meeting people who TOLD me I was making that impact.
+• Meeting the people who showed me I was making that real impact.

 • Helping people.